sheilbronn/rtl2mqtt/README.md

 # rtl2mqtt

 This script enhances the data from an SDR stick and its receiving software [rtl_433](https://github.com/merbanan/rtl_433) to well defined MQTT messages.
-It also cleans the data, reduces mostly unnecessary fields and messages duplicates, while providing additional additional information as well as *Home Assistant MQTT autodiscovery* announcements.
-It is intended to run as a daemon, e.g. automatically after a device boot, or on the command line.
-Several logging facilities ease the debugging of your 433/866 MHz radio environment.
+It also cleans the data, reduces mostly unnecessary fields and messages duplicates, while providing additional additional information as well as *Home Assistant MQTT autodiscovery* announcements!
+It is intended to run as a daemon, starting automatically after a device boot, or on the command line.
+Several logging facilities ease the debugging of your local 433/866 MHz radio environment.

 The following sample MQTT output is from a typical suburb neighbourhood with different weather stations (inside and outside), movement sensors, smoke sensors, blind switches etc...